| TERMIOS(4) | Device Drivers Manual | TERMIOS(4) |

 input characters are not processed as described for

-is set, the normal flush of the
+If NOFLSH is set, the normal flush of the

-input and output queues associated with the INTR
+input and output queues associated with the INTR,

-, and SUSP
+QUIT, and SUSP characters

 are not be done.

-is set, an upper case character
+If ICANON is set, an upper case character

 is preserved on input if prefixed by a \ character.
 In addition, this prefix